Fertile mucus is produced by the cervix around the time of ovulation and it is stringy, transparent, and looks like raw egg white.

 Low mineral reserves and deficiencies of calcium, magnesium, zinc, iron can also cause low production of cervical mucus.

-This is why it is very important to take fertility vitamins when trying to conceive.
+This is why it is very important to take fertility vitamins and minerals when trying to conceive.

 Poly-cystic ovarian syndrome.
 Following the PCOS diet will help you.